neuro-inc/neuro-cli/apolo-sdk/docs/images_reference.rst

    Docker image subsystem.

-   Used for pushing docker images onto Neuro docker registry for later usage by :meth:`Jobs.run` and pulling these images back to local docker.
+   Used for pushing docker images onto Apolo docker registry for later usage by :meth:`Jobs.run` and pulling these images back to local docker.

-   .. comethod:: push(local: LocalImage, \
+   .. method:: push(local: LocalImage, \
                       remote: Optional[RemoteImage] = None, \
                       *, \
                       progress: Optional[AbstractDockerImageProgress] = None, \
                  ) -> RemoteImage
+      :async:

       Push *local* docker image to *remote* side.

-      :param LocalImage local: a spec of local docker image (e.g. created by ``docker build``) for pushing on Neuro Registry.
+      :param LocalImage local: a spec of local docker image (e.g. created by ``docker build``) for pushing on Apolo Registry.

-      :param RemoteImage remote: a spec for remote image on Neuro Registry.
+      :param RemoteImage remote: a spec for remote image on Apolo Registry.
 Calculated from *local* image automatically
                                  if ``None`` (default).